amdeguzm/Survey-Boat/README.txt

 # Survey-Boat

 Tasks:
--Fix header and cpp files to parse transducer and GPS data -collect data from IMU
--parse IMU data
+-Fix header and cpp files to parse transducer and GPS data  (completed) -collect data from IMU                                      (completed) -parse IMU data                                             (completed) -collect throttle and rudder servo data
 -learn what an interrupt does
 -create a test plan
 -speed, duration, turns, directions,